jawwadkhan777/Basic-Full-stack-Web/README.md

 # Project Management App

-A simple project management application that allows users to add, view, update and delete projects with real-time updates using React for the frontend and Node.js with Express for the backend.
+A simple project management application that allows users to add, view, update and delete projects with real-time updates using React for the frontend, Node.js with Express for the backend and mongoDB for data handling.

 ## Features
 - Add new projects with validation (minimum 3 characters, no duplicates)